develephant/dynamodb-coronasdk/docs-src/docs/api.md

 ## SS

-Returns a string set as a table.
+Returns a string set as an attribute value.

 !!! tip
-    A string set is equivalent to a table array that can only contain string data types.
+    A string set is equivalent to a table array that can only contain string attribute types.

 ```lua
 local string_set = db:SS({